Memories of Tet through the "Spring Festival Travel" season.

 Empty

-Vietnam, in a large Facebook group, a few days ago there were two photos, one of the whole family including father, mother, older sister and younger brother sitting on the floor eating instant noodles, the other of the same people, also sitting on the floor eating instant noodles, but after more than ten years, the two sisters have grown up and the father's hair has turned gray.
-In the thousands of comments below, there were hundreds of comments with the content "I wish my family had a photo like that".
+In Vietnam, on a large Facebook group a few days ago, two photos were shared.
+One showed the whole family—father, mother, older sister, and younger brother—sitting on the floor eating instant noodles.
+The other showed the same people, also sitting on the floor eating instant noodles, but more than ten years later, the two sisters had grown up and the father's hair had turned gray.
+Among the thousands of comments below, hundreds said, "I wish my family had a photo like that."

 Trang thông tin du lịch và phong cách sống Travellive+